dell/csm-docs/content/docs/release/_index.md

 ## Release and Support Lifecycle:

-The following information is designed to help customers and partners effectively plan, deploy,and maintain timely upgrades for the latest functionality and fixes.
+The following information is designed to help customers and partners effectively plan, deploy, and maintain timely upgrades for the latest functionality and fixes.

 **Policies:**
 - Each release is fully supported for 12 months.
 Refer to the matrix for General Availability (GA) and End-of-Life (EOL) dates of supported versions.